 Course Typically Offered: ALTERNATING TERMS

-This course is designed to help students improve their reading comprehension and vocabulary in various academic subjects.
-Students critically analyze content-area readings, such as articles, novels, and short stories.
-The course emphasizes fundamental reading comprehension skills, general and academic vocabulary enhancement, study skills strategies, and principles of study reading.
+This course helps students improve their reading comprehension and vocabulary in various academic and career-related subjects.
+It emphasizes fundamental reading comprehension skills, real-world, workplace, and academic vocabulary enhancement, and effective study habits.

 Prerequisites: None